 16:45 — Research begins.
 Again!
 New travel article to be written.
 It’s finished in about 45 minutes, though there is still some photo sourcing to be done and perhaps a round of edits [Update: No edits, client is happy first time around!].

-17:30 — As if on cue, I get a call from Tom.
+17:30 — As if on cue, I get a call from my partner.
 We discuss plans for the evening and weekend, because it. has. arrived.

 Words Written: 2,348